Tutorial 1: Introduction to Reinforcement Learning#

 Summary#

 Reinforcement learning is important in artificial intelligence because it allows an agent to learn how to make decisions in complex environments based on trial and error.
 Understanding how an agent learns and the various algorithms used to facilitate this learning is crucial for developing effective RL systems.
+In this tutorial you built the foundations of Reinforcement Learning from the ground up:

-The value and policy iteration algorithms are important because they provide a way to compute optimal policies for an agent in a given environment.
+Value and policy iteration algorithms are important because they provide a way to compute optimal policies for an agent in a given environment.
 These algorithms help an agent make decisions leading to the greatest cumulative reward over time.